cgoldammer/chess-blindfold/README.md

+# Warning:

+My logging tells me that there's many users (thank you!) but this app is not in active development.
+I generally like working on it, but can't promise that I'll respond.
+I do appreciate PRs (preferably with tests) and try to review them, but sometimes it just takes time.
+I can promise that I read every email and feedback request I get and am very happy to hear from you!

+If you do want to become a maintainer of this project and direct the experience of the >2K users a month (as of Feb 22), let me know!

 # Blindfold chess

 This is an app to train you in playing blindfold.
 Think of it as stockfish without the board.
 You see all possible moves and click on a move to make it.